-(a) "Adjudicated father" means an individual determined by a court, or pursuant to a recognition of parentage under Minnesota Statutes § 257.75 to be the biological father of the child.
+$(\underline{1-a})$ "Adjudicated father" means an individual determined by a court, or pursuant to a recognition of parentage under Minnesota Statutes § 257.75 to be the biological father of the child.

-(b) "Alleged father" means an individual claimed by a party or participant to be the biological father of a child.
+$(\underline{2}-b)$ "Alleged father" means an individual claimed by a party or participant to be the biological father of a child.

-(c) "Child placing agency" means any agency licensed pursuant to Minnesota Statutes § 245A.02 to § 245A.16 or § 252.28, subd.
+(3-e) "Child placing agency" means any agency licensed pursuant to Minnesota Statutes § 245A.02 to § 245A.16 or § 252.28, subd.
 2.

-(d) "Child custody proceeding," as defined in the Indian Child Welfare Act, 25 U.S.C. § 1903(1), includes:
+(4) "Child custody proceeding," as defined in the Indian Child Welfare Act, 25 U.S.C. § 1903(1), and Minnesota Statutes § 260.755, subd.
+3, means and includes:

-(1) "foster care placement" which means any action removing an Indian child from the child's parent or Indian custodian for temporary placement in a foster home or institution or the home of a guardian or conservator where the parent or Indian custodian cannot have the child returned upon demand, but where parental rights have not been terminated;

-(2) "termination of parental rights" which means any action resulting in the termination of the parent-child relationship;
+(a) "foster care placement" which means any action removing an Indian child from the child's parent or Indian custodian for temporary placement in a foster home, institution, or the home of a guardian or conservator where the parent or Indian custodian cannot have the child returned upon demand, but where parental rights have not been terminated; (b) "termination of parental rights" which means any action resulting in the termination of the parent-child relationship;

-(3) "preadoptive placement" which means the temporary placement of an Indian child in a foster home or institution after the termination of parental rights, but prior to or in lieu of adoptive placement; and
+(c) "preadoptive placement" which means the temporary placement of an Indian child in a foster home or institution after the termination of parental rights, but prior to or in lieu of adoptive placement; and

-(4) "adoptive placement" which means the permanent placement of an Indian child for adoption, including any action resulting in a final decree of adoption.
+(d) "adoptive placement" which means the permanent placement of an Indian child for adoption, including any action resulting in a final decree of adoption.

-Such term or terms shall not include a placement based upon an act which, if committed by an adult, would be deemed a crime or upon an award, in a divorce proceeding, of custody to one of the parents.
+Such term or terms shall not include a placement based upon an act which, if committed by an adult, would be deemed a crime, or an award of custody to one of the parents in a divorce proceeding.

-(e-d) "Emergency protective care" means the placement status of a child when:
+(5-d) "Emergency protective care" means the placement status of a child when:

-(1) taken into custody by a peace officer pursuant to Minnesota Statutes § 260C.151, subd.
+(a-1) taken into custody by a peace officer pursuant to Minnesota Statutes § 260C.151, subd.
 6; § 260C.154; or § 260C.175; or

-(2) returned home before an emergency protective care hearing pursuant to Rule 30 with court ordered conditions of release.
+$(\underline{b}-\underline{2})$ returned home before an emergency protective care hearing pursuant to Rule 30 with court ordered conditions of release.

-(f) "Extended family member," as defined in the Indian Child Welfare Act, 25 U.S.C. § 1903(2), shall be as defined by the law or custom of the Indian child's tribe or, in the absence of such law or custom, shall be a person who has reached the age of eighteen and who is the Indian child's grandparent, aunt or uncle, brother or sister, brother-in-law or sister-in-law, niece or nephew, first or second cousin, or stepparent.
+(6) "Extended family member," as defined in the Indian Child Welfare Act, 25 U.S.C. § 1903(2), shall be as defined by the law or custom of the Indian child's tribe or, in the absence of such law or custom, shall be a person who has reached the age of eighteen (18) and who is the Indian child's grandparent, aunt or uncle, brother or sister, brother-in-law or sister-in-law, niece or nephew, first or second cousin, or stepparent.